johan974/quotes/README.md

 # Quotes

-Service to provide random quites each time
+Service to provide random quote each time

 ## Execution
 Start the service using `mvn spring-boot:run`